-Summative Assessments, including MSTEP, are administered to determine overall student achievement of standards and benchmarks for the classroom, school, and district.
+Summative Assessments, including MSTEP and PSAT, are administered to determine overall student achievement of standards and benchmarks for the classroom, school, and district.
 MAP (NWEA) testing is currently used in both summative and formative ways.
 This section refers to the summation of learning that is assessed at the beginning, middle and end of each school year.
 The information obtained from this assessment measures student growth as well as the level of achievement.
 Accordingly, students, teachers, and the school program will be evaluated yearly by these performance measures.
-Formative Classroom Assessments such as DRA or running records, are performed before, during, and at the end of teaching to determine instructional direction at individual student and class levels.
-TRG Common Assessments, which are directly aligned to the TRG Select Standards Curriculum Framework and TRG Lesson Plan Creator, are administered on a monthly basis to assess student progress toward mastery of grade level teaching standards, which meet or exceed the Common Core State Standards.
-The data collected informs teachers what standards will need to be remediated, where strengths and weaknesses are in the classroom, and where strengths and weaknesses are in the district.
+Formative Classroom Assessments such as DRA or electronic running records, are performed before, during, and at the end of teaching to determine instructional direction at individual student and class levels.
+TRG Common Assessments, which are directly aligned to the TRG Select Standards Curriculum Framework and

+TRG Lesson Plan Creator, are administered on a module completion basis to assess student progress toward mastery of grade level teaching standards, which meet or exceed the Common Core State Standards.
+The modules are paced out and set to a designated administration window.
+The data collected informs teachers what standards will need to be remediated, where strengths and weaknesses are with individual students, in the classroom, and at a district level within the district.
 Additionally, MAP assessments are used for multiple measurements.
 Growth performance is one measure we utilize.
 Students take the assessments 3 times each year.
 Individual growth targets are determined for each student and progress is measured at the next testing session.
 Teachers are responsible for achieving at minimum 1 year worth of growth for all students and catch-up growth for students performing below grade level expectations.
 Students qualifying for catch-up growth are identified for support through our MTSS process and a TRG Student Snapshot is completed for each individual student.
-Additionally for students requiring Individual Reading Plans, IRPs, the process is being implemented and monitored through the MTSS program.
-For students with special circumstances such as special education needs, English Language learners, other unique situations additional guidelines and practices may be necessary to ensure participation in a fair and appropriate manner.
+Additionally for students requiring Individual Reading Intervention Plans, IRIPs, the process is being implemented and monitored through the MTSS program.
+For students with special circumstances such as special education needs, English Language learners, or other unique situations, additional guidelines and practices may be necessary to ensure participation in a fair and appropriate manner.